TestBencher/ECE510/README.md

 # ECE510
 Github repo for ECE510 Course work.
 This readme contains only the documenatation structure for the Main project.
-For Challenges and Codefests, Please check out github wiki page
+For Challenges and Codefests, Please check out github wiki page.
 The main documentation for the project is within the Final Project folder and is named as Chiplet Design.docx